Belacosaur/gauntlet-of-soliders/README.md

 ## Project Status

-The Gauntlet of SOLiders project is currently in the planning and development phase.
-The website serves as an information hub and pitch platform while development of the game continues.
+The Gauntlet of SOLiders project is currently in rapid development.
+Our elite team of developers is working on a compressed 30-60 day timeline to deliver the complete game experience.
+The website serves as an information hub and pitch platform during this accelerated development phase.

-## Roadmap
+## Accelerated Roadmap

-- **Q3-Q4 2023**: Concept development and technical architecture
+- **Days 1-10**: Project setup, design finalization, and technical architecture
-- **Q1-Q2 2024**: Frontend and smart contract development
+- **Days 11-40**: Core development of smart contracts, frontend, and backend services
-- **Q3 2024**: Public beta and NFT mint
+- **Days 41-55**: Testing, refinement, and pre-launch activities
-- **Q4 2024**: Full game launch and tournament system
+- **Days 56-60**: Launch preparation and NFT mint

 ## Contact